ocarmieo/ocarmieo.github.io/_posts/2016-11-12-user-churn-prediction-a-machine-learning-workflow.markdown

 #### Using a pipeline for data transformations and scaling

 __Transformations__ - another way to do the above is by using a transformer from `sklearn.preprocessing` called `LabelBinarizer`.
-Rather than doing these transformations one by one and then stitching everything back together, I am going to create a pipeline using a combination of [`sklearn-pandas`](https://github.com/paulgb/sklearn-pandas) and [`sklearn's pipeline`](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) to organize the steps in my data transformations. `sklearn-pandas` is great for doing __transformations on specific columns__ from a dataframe.
+Rather than doing these transformations one by one and then stitching everything back together, I am going to create a pipeline using a combination of [`sklearn-pandas`](https://github.com/paulgb/sklearn-pandas) and [`sklearn's pipeline`](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) to organize various data transformations. `sklearn-pandas` is great for doing __transformations on specific columns from a dataframe__.
 More on the differences between the two libraries [here](https://stackoverflow.com/questions/40352176/whats-the-difference-between-sklearn-pipeline-and-dataframemapper).

-__Scaling__ or standardizing your data is important when your variables have units on different orders of magnitude - you want to standardize values so that variables with a bigger unit don't drown out smaller ones. _(Example: determining key predictors of how quickly a house will sell - number of bedrooms vs. sale price in dollars)_
+__Scaling__ your data is important when your variables have units on different orders of magnitude.
+You want to standardize values so that variables with a bigger unit don't drown out smaller ones. _(Example: determining key predictors of how quickly a house will sell - number of bedrooms vs. sale price in dollars)_

-It is good practice to use a pipeline for machine learning because it
+It is good practice to use a pipeline for machine learning because it:
 1. Keeps track of all the transformations and scaling that you do on your data
 2. Easily __applies any processing you did on your training set to your test set__ (remember these from a few paragraphs ago?)